Student career readiness

 Being “career-ready” means that students have developed a range of skills that they can transfer to different settings once they graduate.

 Students are often unsure or unaware of the many career readiness skills they are developing during their university studies.
-While we, as faculty, may be deft at highlighting the disciplinary knowledge and subject-specific skills students have developed, we often fail to make transparent the transferable, "career-ready" skills that are embedded in our courses.
-There are many reasons for this, but one concern is that if we focus on career-ready skills, it will detract from the humanistic and mission-driven part of our curricula.
+While we, as faculty, may be deft at highlighting the disciplinary knowledge and subject-specific skills students have developed, we often forget to make transparent the transferable, "career-ready" skills that are embedded in our courses.

 We encourage you to think of highlighting career-ready skills as foundational to your curriculum and to the "whole person" education we offer our students.